-The next 20 months of the academic program comprise clerkship rotations and preceptorship assignments.
+The next 21 months of the academic program comprise clerkship rotations and preceptorship assignments.
 During semesters 6 and 7 each student rotates through a series of required preceptorships, and clinic and hospital clerkships.
 These clinical rotations are scheduled in four-week blocks primarily in college teaching hospitals, college clinics and physicians' offices in or near the Fort Worth/Dallas area.

 Semester 8 is a two-week period of oncampus instruction that includes clinical and classroom activities that are designed to round out each student's preparation for graduation.
-During this final semester each student prepares for comprehensive examinations and attends short courses and seminars on campus.